Historical buildings and structures of Yarmouth, Maine: York Street

 York Street takes the motorist on and off Route 1 North.

 Number 17 dates to around 1852, while number 22 was built around 1850.

 Brickyard Hollow

 The section of town between the Upper Village and Lower Falls was known as Brickyard Hollow, named for the brick-making business that was located across the street from the Masonic Hall (now the restaurant Gather) at 189 Main Street, which was built in the 1870s.
-A muddy valley up until the beginning of the 20th century, the area was eventually reclaimed as a civic center by laying down a two-foot layer of black ash, from Forest Paper Company, to level it out.
+A muddy valley up until the beginning of the 20th century, the area was eventually reclaimed as a civic center by the laying down of a two-foot layer of black ash, from Forest Paper Company, to level it out.

 Main Street

+The middle section of the Main Street, located between Lower Falls and Upper Village.

 Upper Village

-Upper Village is the section of town between Brickyard Hollow to the east and Elm Street to the west.
+Upper Village is the section of town between Brickyard Hollow to the east and Main Street's intersection with Elm Street to the west.

 Main Street

 In contrast to today, people who lived near "the Corner" of Elm and Main Streets in the 19th century would not think of shopping at the Lower Falls end of the latter thoroughfare.
 For over 150 years, much of the retail activity in the Upper Village occurred in the area of the Brick Store at 357 Main Street.
 Some of the oldest buildings on Main Street are those on its southern side, clustered between the Catholic and Baptist churches.
 The Daniel Wallis House at 330 Main Street, for example, was built around 1810.
 Around the middle of the 19th century, Captain Cushing Prince Jr. (1786–1869) moved here from his historic house on Greely Road which he inherited from his father, Cushing Prince (1745–1827).